"We never close deals, we open accounts." (RMcC)

 After I was in college -- scratch that: After divorcing from his second wife, my father remarried again.
 He was a handsome man, who had some choice of "ladies", including one I liked, Virginia Nestor, who worked for the telephone company in Roanoke Virginia.
 Another option was a woman who was a close friend of "Braith" Davis's wife, who owned a liquor distributorship in Savannah Georgia, who was OK by me even though she drank too much.

 But he chose a woman I did not like and who did not like me, Melva.
-She did, however, both take good care of my father, including nursing him during his terminal cancer, and also take good care of their investments.
-She had a job as bookkeeper in a small-town but fairly big-time advertising agency some of whose clients were Republican politicians.
+She did, however, both take good care of my father, including nursing him during his terminal cancer, and also took good care of their finances.
+She looked like and smiled like and acted like and thought like Nancy Reagan, and had a job as bookkeeper in a small-town but fairly big-time advertising agency some of whose clients were Republican politicians.
 The last time we met was over his hospital bed, when we agreed on one thing, namely, that the doctor should give him sufficiant medication to make him comfortable that night.
 Somehow I missed a phone call from the hospital, and went there the next morning to find in "his room" a freshly made empty bed.
 His will read: The wife was to get everything unless she died and then I would get everything and if I died his brother Charles would get everything.
 I got his G.I Life Insurance policy, which paid me $96 dollars and some odd cents each month for 4 years.
 Every little bit helps.